 - Click the + sign in the bottom left then enter your Apple ID credentials and hit ‘’Sign in’’.

-iMessage is linked to a specific Apple ID then synchronized to all devices including iPhones so that messages appear identical regardless across all of them.
+iMessage is linked to a specific Apple ID then synchronized to all devices including iPhones so that messages appear identical regardless of all of them.

 Next, we need to download a useful app called ”Chrome Remote Desktop” on both the Mac and PC.
 For the understandably cautious among you, rest assured this is a free, safe, and reliable app vetted and developed by Google that ensures a secure connection between two devices.
 The link is secured and protected by an encrypted one-use code (as we cover below), so no personal information leaks out for prying eyes to use to malicious ends.